AlexAllen/MATT/README.md

 	* Allows reuse of existing equiment
 1. Must have enough PWM outputs to control a thrust vectoring mount and deploy legs
 	* Required to meet the Land under thrust task task definition
+1. Should have enough PWM outputs to control 4 canards instead of thrust vectoring and legs
+	* Makes the result more future proof
 1. Must have sensors that indicate attitude
 	* Required to complete the Land under thrust task
 1. Should have a GPS module, and be able to transmit as a GPS tracking radio